 Dr Sohail Khan is a retina specialist who completed his medical school and residency from the Medical College of Georgia (now GRU).
 He continued his training in a 2 year surgical vitreo-retinal fellowship at UT Southwestern Medical Center in Dallas, Texas under the auspices of Dr Yu-Guang He, Dr Rafael Ufret-Vincenty, and Dr Richard Winslow.
 After fellowship, he worked as an attending physician at the North Texas VA Medical Center in Dallas.
 Subsequently he joined a private practice in Fort Worth, Texas, before deciding to move home to Georgia and establish a private retina clinic in Evans in April 2015.
 He spends one day a week at the Charlie Norwood VA Medical Center where he performs vitreo-retinal surgery and retinal procedures where he enjoys teaching residents.

-Dr. Killingsworth has interests in all anterior segment surgeries including cataract, glaucoma and corneal surgeries.
+Dr. Killingsworth is the Chief of Ophthalmology at the Charlie Norwood VA Medical Center.
+In the practice of Ophthalmology his interest lies in all anterior segment surgeries including cataract, glaucoma and corneal surgeries.
 He enjoys teaching residents and sharing his experience of private practice with them.
-Dr. Killingsworth serves as the VA attending for most glaucoma surgical procedures and as well staffs many cataract, oculoplastics and corneal cases.
-He also serves as clinic attending for most of the VA minor procedures and YAG lasers.
+Dr. Killingsworth serves as the VA attending for most glaucoma surgical procedures and as well staffs many cataract and corneal cases

 He has previous teaching experience as an instructor at both the University of Florida and the University of Alabama.
 Dr Killingsworth graduated from medical school in 1984 where he was elected into Alpha Omega Alpha and was a member of the Tinsley Harrison Research Society.